 Have you ever noticed that you need more alcohol to get the same relaxed feeling you once did?
 That’s tolerance at work.
 When you drink regularly, your body adapts to the presence of alcohol.
 Over time, it requires larger amounts to achieve the same effects.
 This is your brain’s way of trying to maintain balance.
 The flip side of tolerance is withdrawal.
 When your body gets used to a certain level of alcohol, it can protest when that level suddenly drops.
 This can lead to uncomfortable physical symptoms like tremors or a racing heart, and psychological ones like intense anxiety or depression.
 This difficult emotional state often creates a powerful urge to drink again, simply to find relief and feel "normal."

-How Your Brain Learns the Habit of Drinking
+How Your Brain Forms a Drinking Habit

 Our brains are wired to form habits—it’s how we learn everything from brushing our teeth to driving a car.
 The same process applies to drinking.
 Each time you drink, you reinforce the neural pathways associated with that action.
 Your brain’s reward system learns to connect alcohol with pleasure, making the habit stronger and more automatic.
 Over time, this can lead to a sensitization of cravings.
 The "wanting" part of your brain can become so powerful that it overrides your rational decision-making.
 This is why you might find yourself reaching for a drink despite knowing the negative consequences.
 It’s not a lack of willpower; it’s your brain’s learned response kicking into high gear, turning a desire into a demanding urge.